LeonardosGitHub/agility18_iControl_LX_Lab/docs/_build/html/_sources/class1/module5/lab2.rst.txt

    Sun, 29 Oct 2017 13:00:54 GMT - info: DEBUG: my-app-interface - onDelete : Service Deleted, release IP from IPAM: 10.1.20.104

-You can check the service got deleted properly on iWorkflow (student tenant) and on your BIG-IP
+You can check the service got deleted properly on BIG-IP (student tenant) and on your BIG-IP

 ..
 NOTE:: In the postman collection we also have an example on how to update